rives-io/riv/docs/developing-cartridges.md

 ```

 Why the name is `0-entry.sh`?
 When running a cartridge,
-RIV actually executes the first executable file in a cartridge
+RIV actually executes the first executable file in a cartridge,
-in alphabetical order.
+sorted alphabetically.
 In case you have other executable binaries in your cartridge,
 they could executed before the entrypoint as a mistake,
-so it is recommended to make the entrypoint be the first file listed
+so it is recommended to make the entrypoint be the first file
 when ordering its files by name.

 Now lets invoke RIVEMU to actually compress both `0-entry.sh` and `hello.c` into